-\subsection{Scope and Limitations}
+\section{Scope and Limitations}

+\myparagraph{False contract conformance (false negatives)} In several tests, \sys{} did not detect violations (\tabref{main-fuzz}).
+This {\em does not prove} the absence of leaks: it merely shows that the explored space contained no counterexamples.

+We see two potential sources of false negatives when we expand to a broader range of testing targets: (1) Noisy measurements: to detect Meltdown/Foreshadow, the executor will have to handle faults, which may pollute the microarchitectural state and make the hardware traces too noisy.
+(2) Low frequency of counterexamples: some vulnerabilities require a complicated combination of events to observe the leakage (e.g., CrossTalk~\cite{Ragab2021}) or to trigger speculation (e.g., Floating Point Value Injection~\cite{ragab2021rage}).
+Random sampling may be too slow to find a counterexample that would surface them.

+A false negative is also possible when the leak is observable only through a certain side channel (other than L1D, used in this paper), and this channel is too noisy to produce stable hardware traces.
+For example, it may be the case for port contention channels.
+We note, however, that all known speculative vulnerabilities can be observed through multiple channels, hence L1D measurements are sufficient to detect them.
+Yet it is not guaranteed for the future, currently-unknown vulnerabilities.

-\myparagraph{Sources of false positives/negatives} If the model incorrectly emulates ISA, it may lead to false positives, which is why we excluded several instructions from out tested instruction sets.
-Non-determinism of the executor measurements may cause false positives, although our experiments show that priming successfully eliminates them.
+\myparagraph{False contract violations (false positives)} If the model incorrectly emulates ISA, it leads to false positives.
+Due to this reason, we excluded from the tests some instructions that are not implemented correctly in Unicorn.
+Non-determinism in the executor may also cause false positives.
+However, we inspected a few counterexamples in each of the experiments described in~\secref{evaluation} and found no false positives.

-\myparagraph{Coverage} In a few setups, \sys{} timed out without detecting a violation (\tabref{main-fuzz}).
-As our notion of coverage is only approximate, this indicates, but {\em does not prove}, the absence of leaks: it merely shows that the explored search space did not contain counterexamples.
-We leave a more precise notion of coverage as well as its measurement mechanisms to future work.
+\myparagraph{Generation of effective inputs} \sys{} applies several restrictions to improve input effectiveness (\chref{meth-eq-coverage}).
+This limits the test diversity, and might cause false negatives.
+To eliminate them, future work may develop a targeted generation method that ensures effectiveness via program analysis, similar to Spectector~\cite{Guarnieri2018} or Scam-V~\cite{Nemati2020a}.

-\myparagraph{Dependency patterns} We used control and data hazards as a proxy for speculative execution.
-However, a hazard is a necessary, but not sufficient condition to trigger speculation, and a certain microarchitectural state is normally required as well.
+\myparagraph{Pattern coverage} We used hazards as a proxy for speculation.
+Yet a hazard is not a sufficient condition for speculative leakage.